eesrakenduste-arendamine-2017k/3.ea-kodutoo/README.md

+# Description

-# Simple eye resting reminder for people who are working with computer all day long.
+Simple eye resting reminder for people who are working with computer all day long.
 One click redirection to HTML/CSS validator.

 # 3. kodutöö – Chrome extension